Poppy Playtime

 Poppy Playtime is an episodic puzzle survival horror video game series first developed and published in October 2021 by American indie developer Mob Entertainment.
 The game is set in an abandoned factory owned by the fictional toy company Playtime Co.
-The player controls a former employee who receives a letter inviting them back to the factory years after the company's staff disappeared with no trace.
+The player controls a former employee who receives a letter inviting them back to the factory years after the company's staff disappeared without a trace.

 The first chapter was released for Windows on October 12, 2021, and later ported to Android and iOS on March 11, 2022, the PlayStation 4 and PlayStation 5 on December 20, 2023, the Nintendo Switch on December 25, and the Xbox One and Xbox Series X/S on July 12, 2024.
-The second chapter was released for Windows, iOS and Android 2022, and the PlayStation 4 and 5, the Xbox One and Xbox Series X/S on September 20, 2024.
+The second chapter was released for Windows on May 5, 2022, and the PlayStation 4 and 5, the Xbox One and Xbox Series X/S on September 20, 2024.
 The third chapter was released on Windows in January 2024, and the PlayStation 4 and 5, the Xbox One and Xbox Series X/S on September 20, 2024.
 The fourth chapter was released on Windows on January 30, 2025.
-A fifth chapter is in development which is scheduled to release in 2026 for Windows.
+The fifth chapter released on February 18, 2026 for Windows.
 All chapters after the first are premium downloadable content.

-The initial release of Poppy Playtime garnered a positive reception from players for its atmosphere, story, and character design, although its second chapter was criticized for numerous bugs.
+Poppy Playtime has garnered a positive reception for its atmosphere, story, and gameplay, although it has also been criticized for having numerous bugs.
 The game faced several controversies, including its aesthetics and character design's similarities to that of children-oriented media, resulting in popularity among young demographics.
-The announcement of in-game non-fungible token content in December 2021 received harsh criticism, resulting in the developers reversing all profits from the tokens to charity.
+The announcement of in-game non-fungible token content in December 2021 received harsh criticism, resulting in the developers donating all profits from the tokens to charity.